jwiedeman/Apollo64/js/README.md

 - `src/utils/` – Helpers for GET parsing and CSV decoding without external dependencies.

 ## Next Steps
-- Exercise the manual action queue with parity tests that compare scripted vs. auto-driven checklists and ensure deterministic replay.
+- Exercise the manual action queue with parity tests that compare recorder-generated scripts vs. auto-driven checklists and ensure deterministic replay.
 - Expand the resource model to ingest PAD-driven consumable deltas and publish propellant/power summaries for HUD integration.
 - Surface the scheduler/resource state through a browser HUD per Milestone M3, keeping the CLI loop as a regression harness.
 - Calibrate the autopilot runner against PAD timelines by validating propellant mass-flow assumptions, logging Δv proxies, and wiring failure thresholds that surface when burns diverge from historical tolerances.